Spatially heterogeneous learning by a deep student machine: Simulation

 \section{Simulation}

 Now let us turn to discuss Monte Carlo simulations on the same model we analyzed theoretically.
-We first explain the method in sec.~\ref{sec-method-simulation} and then present our results in sec.~\ref{sec-results-simulation}.
+We first explain the simulation method in sec.~\ref{sec-method-simulation}, introduce the observables in sec.~\ref{sec-observables-simulation} and then present the results in sec.~\ref{sec-results-simulation}.